Home Onidel Cloud

 Self-Healing Failover Virtual Machines

 Overview To ensure maximum uptime and reliability for your workloads, Onidel offers Self-Healing Failover Virtual Machines powered by high-availability (HA) clustering.
 This feature automatically detects host failures and seamlessly restarts your virtual machines (VMs) on healthy nodes, minimising downtime and reducing manual intervention.
-Currently, HA is available in Singapore and Amsterdam, with expansion planned for Sydney in upcoming phases.
+HA is available in Singapore, Sydney, Amsterdam and New York.
 HA is enabled on a VM when a green High Availability label is displayed next to the service name: How it works Distributed Storage with Triple Replication Your virtual machine disks are stored on NVMe-backed block storage, built on a Ceph-powered distributed storage system.
 Every block of data is replicated three times across independent nodes.
 This ensures: - Fault tolerance: Even if a storage device or node fails, your data remains accessible. - High performance: NVMe technology delivers fast read/write speeds. - Consistency: Automatic synchronisation maintains data integrity across all replicas.
 Continuous Node Monitoring The infrastructure continuously monitors the health of all compute nodes in the cluster.
 If a node becomes unresponsive (due to hardware, network, or power issues), the system immediately detects the failure.
 Automated VM Failover Once a failure is detected: - A failover event is triggered. - Affected VMs are automatically restarted on a healthy node within the same cluster. - The storage layer ensures that the VM has access to its replicated data with no risk of corruption.
 The system is self-healing, meaning no manual action is required from you: - Failed nodes are automatically isolated. - Services are restored as quickly as possible with minimal downtime. - Once the failed node is repaired and re-joins the cluster, it automatically reintegrates into the pool of available resources.

 Hourly Billing